 The Roman Catholic Church has seven (7) holy sacraments that are seen as mystical channels of divine grace, instituted by Christ.
 Each is celebrated with a visible rite, which reflects the invisible, spiritual essence of the sacrament.

 The sacraments are rituals that teach, strengthen and express faith.
-They are relevant to all areas and stages of life, and Catholics believe that the love and gifts of God are given through seven sacraments, which are:
+They are relevant to all areas and stages of life,

 The Roman Catholic Church has seven (7) holy sacraments that are seen as mystical channels of divine grace, instituted by Christ.
 Each is celebrated with a visible rite, which reflects the invisible, spiritual essence of the sacrament.